mverissimo/next-galaxy-template/src/pages/docs/components/tabs.md

 ---
 title: Tabs
-description: Easily create accessible, fully customizable tab interfaces, with robust focus management and keyboard navigation support.
+description: Easily create tabs.
 ---

-## Markup
+## Usage

+This component was extended from [headlessui](https://headlessui.com/react/tabs), built on top of markdoc.

 {% markdoc %}